Online Programs

 Cooperating Universities

-The Interactive Distance Education Alliance (IDEA) (https://www.idea.edu/) is different than other online universities in that:
+The Innovative Digital Education Alliance (IDEA) (https://www.idea.edu/) is different than other online universities in that:

 • The curriculum is developed by inter-institutional faculty teams at Research 1 institutions.
 The degrees are not just a collection of classes.